alastairlundy/IOExtensions/README.md

 | < 1.1.0                     | .NET Standard 2.1, and .NET 8 |

 ## License
-This project is licensed under the LGPLv3 [only] license.
+Versions of this project prior to 1.2.0 are licensed under the LGPLv3 [only] license.
+1.2.0 and newer are licensed under the MPL 2.0 license.

-If you distribute a modified version of this library you must make the source code of the modified version available in compliance with the LGPLv3 license.

-If you use the original version of this library or a modified version in your application you do not need to make your application open source.

 This is not legal advice.
 If you have any questions over licensing please contact an attorney.